Zachary Hochschild: Personal life and death

-In 1881, he married Philippine Ellinger; they had one daughter, Henriette (1882–1965) who married Rudolf Euler in 1903.
-He died on November 6, 1912 at the age of 58 in Munich.
+In 1881, he married Philippine Ellinger; they had three daughters, Henriette (1882–1965) who married Rudolf Carl Euler in 1903.
+He died on November 6, 1912, at the age of 58 in Munich., Alice Gustine (1889-1948) who married Paul von Monakow and Anna Sarah (1891-1972) who married Paul Reiner.
 The sons of his cousin were Bolivian tin baron Mauricio Hochschild and Chilean mining magnate Sali Hochschild.
 His nephews were American Metal executives Harold K. Hochschild and Walter Hochschild.